gpmgo/docs/zh-CN/Get.md

 OPTIONS:
    --tags 			apply build tags
-   --download, -d	download given package only --update, -u		update pakcage(s) and dependencies if any --local, -l		download all packages to local GOPATH --gopath, -g		download all pakcages to GOPATH --remote, -r		download all pakcages to gopm local repository
+   --download, -d	download given package only --update, -u		update package(s) and dependencies if any --local, -l		download all packages to local GOPATH --gopath, -g		download all pakcages to GOPATH --remote, -r		download all pakcages to gopm local repository